-This is managed by a professional fund manager and team.
-It is a type of crowdfunding, in which the invested amount grows by the risk and reward-related to market scenario.
+A professional fund manager and the team from any AMC (Asset Management Company) will be managing the fund.
+It is like crowdfunding in which the invested amount grows by the risk and reward related to the market scenario.
+Let us get started in detail.

 - Mutual Funds – In a simple explanation, collection of funds (money for investment) from all people across various geography by an Asset Management Company (AMC), investing the total fund across various diversified shares with appropriate proportion and managed by a professional Fund Manager and his team.
 In return, AMC will offer the investors with UNITS based on NAV (Net Asset Value) of the funds.